melchisedech333/melchisedech333/readme.md

 ### <div align="center">I'm Melchisedech333</i> 🙃</div>

-I am a software developer who is currently becoming increasingly interested in mathematics and physics.
+I am a developer who is currently becoming increasingly interested in mathematics and physics.

 Currently I have dedicated myself to the study about the development of programming languages.
 And as an initial project, I have been dedicating myself to the development of the <a href="https://github.com/verbum-lang">Verbum Language</a>.